gpstar81/GPStar-proton-pack/ARDUINO_FLASHING.md

 - **SerialTransfer** by PowerBroker2
 - **millisDelay** `See Below`

+For reference, the FQBN for builds is "arduino:avr:mega" for the gpstar PCB's while "arduino:avr:nano" would be used for a Nano controller as part of the DIY builds.

 ### MillisDelay

 The MillisDelay library must be downloaded from the project GitHub page.
 Download the code as a zip use the `Sketch -> Add .ZIP Library` option to import the downloaded file.